SEVA77/circuitjs1/README.md

 The compiled program has a large size.
 To reduce the size of executable files of the program, you can use to **Ultimate Packer for eXecutables** (UPX).
 You can download it by following the link: https://upx.github.io/.

 > ***Warning!
 Not all executable files need to be compressed.
-In Windows, you can compress everything, except for the file d3dcompiler_47.dll.
-In Linux, you can compress only those files that are in the 'lib' folder.
+For Windows, you can compress everything, except for the file d3dcompiler_47.dll.
+For Linux, you can compress only those files that are in the 'lib' folder.
 Otherwise, the program does not work.***
 >> ***Therefore, I do not recommend the use of compression settings in Web2Executable.***

 # Downloads: